Aff1nity/Power-BI/README.md

 # Power-BI

 Power BI is a powerful business analytics tool that enables us to visualize and analyze data in a simple and interactive way.
-Learning how to use Power BI can be immensely useful for data analysis purposes, as it allows users to easily transform raw data into meaningful insights that can be used to make informed business decisions.
+Learning how to use Power BI can be immensely useful for data analysis purposes, as it allows us to easily transform raw data into meaningful insights that can be used to make informed business decisions.

 ## First Project: